 - Brush Size: You can control the size of the brush using the Size pop-up.
-Use a small brush at high magnification for precise work, and a large brush at fit to screen for general work.
-You can control the size of the brush several ways: - Use the Size pop-up in the Tool Options bar. - Use the left and right bracket keys: '[' and ']'. - Use your mouse's scroll wheel (this option can be set in ON1 Effects 2022's Preferences window). - Use your Wacom pressure-sensitive tablet. - Feather: You control the amount of feathering-or hardness-of the brush by using the Feather pop-up in the Tool Options bar.
+Use a small brush at high magnification for precise work, and a large brush at fit to screen for general work. - Feather: This controls the amount of feathering-or hardness-of the brush.
 The feather has a range from 1 to 100 percent.
-Use a small feather at high magnification for precise, hard-edged work and a large, soft-edged brush in Fit to screen mode for general work.
+Use a small feather at high magnification for precise, hardedged work and a large, soft-edged brush in 'Fit to screen' view mode for general work.
 You can visually see your feather by watching the outer concentric circle of the brush tool.
-In addition to the Feather pop-up, you can adjust the size of the feather by holding down the Shift key and press the right or left bracket keys.

-- Opacity: You can control the opacity, or strength of the brush with the Opacity pop-up in the Tool Options bar.
+In addition to the Feather pop-up, you can adjust the size of the feather by holding down the Shift key and pressing the right or left bracket keys on your keyboard. - Opacity: You can control the opacity, or strength of the brush with the Opacity pop-up in the Tool Options bar.
 The opacity has a range from 1 to 100 percent.
 You use a high opacity to paint quickly and hide large areas.
 You use a lower opacity for blending areas together or for subtle work.
-You can control the size of the brush several ways: - Use the Opacity pop-up in the Tool Options bar. - Press the option (MacOS) or alt (Windows) key on your keyboard and press one of the number keys.
-Each number represents an opacity percentage from 10% (1) to 90% (9); 0 represents no opacity. - Use your Wacom pressure-sensitive tablet.
+You can control the amount of opacity in several ways: - Use the Opacity pop-up in the Tool Options bar. - Press Option (Mac) or Alt (Windows) and press one of the number keys.
+Each number represents an opacity percentage from 10% (1) to 90% (9); 0 represents no opacity. - Use your pressure-sensitive tablet.